DindaSularyono/Yellow_Pages_Python_CRUD/README.md

     ```

 2. **CRUD Operations:**
-    * **Create:** Add a new [Data Entity] record, for example, a new customer in a customer management system, providing details like name, contact information, and preferences.
+    * **Create:** Add a new business record, providing details like name, phone, website, industry, address.
-    * **Read:** Search and retrieve customer information by name, ID, or other relevant criteria.
+    * **Read:** Search and retrieve business information by business code or other relevant criteria.
-    * **Update:** Modify customer details, such as updating their address or contact details.
+    * **Update:** Modify business details, such as updating their address or contact details.
-    * **Delete:** Remove a customer record from the system (with appropriate authorization, if applicable).
+    * **Delete:** Remove a business record from the system with appropriate authorization.

 ## Data Model
-This project utilizes a [Data Structure] (e.g., relational database, JSON documents) to represent [Data Entity] data.
+Represent contact data in the Yellow Pages CRUD Program.
 The following fields are typically stored:
-   * [Field 1]: (Data type) - Description of the field's purpose in the business context.
-   * [Field 2]: (Data type) - Description of the field's purpose in the business context.
-   * ...
-(List all relevant fields)
+Code: (String, Primary Key) - A unique identifier for each business.
+Name: (String) - The name of the business.
+Phone Number: (String) - The primary phone number for the business.
+Email: (String) - The email address of the business.
+Address: (String) - The physical address of the business.
+These fields are designed to capture all necessary information for each business, ensuring comprehensive and organized data management within the Yellow Pages CRUD Program.

 ## Contributing
 We welcome contributions to this project!
 Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.